-To understand the role of long range circulation we separated the trajectory into 4 clusters based on their pathway, namely North-East (N-E), North-West (N-W), South-East (S-E), South-West (S-W).
+To understand the role of long range circulation, we separated the trajectory into 4 clusters based on their pathway, namely North-East (N-E), North-West (N-W), South-East (S-E), South-West (S-W).
 The main criterion of trajectory clustering is to minimize the variability among trajectories and maximize variability among clusters.
-Cluster mean trajectories of air mass and their percentage contribution to the total calculated for each season over the study period at 3 Km altitude are depicted in Figure 9.
+Cluster mean trajectories of air mass and their percentage contribution to the total calculated for each season over the study period at 3 Km altitude are depicted in Figure 11.
 Majority of air mass trajectories during winter (~44%), pre-monsoon (~64%), monsoon (~80%) and post-monsoon (~41%) are originating from NW parts of the study site.
 For a comprehensive analysis, percentage occurrences of cluster mean trajectories of air mass over study area during different season at different altitudes are also tabulated in Table 4.
 During post-monsoon to early pre-monsoon periods which are generally the post-harvest period for some of the crops agriculture residue burning which are quite common in the NW and NE regions part of India (Sharma et al, 2010).Our analysis reveals that during this period majority of air mass reaching the study site at different altitudes come from this part of the country.

 Conclusions

-The present study analysed the seasonal variations of atmospheric GHG’s (CO2 and CH4) and associated prevailing meteorology over Shadnagar, a suburban site of Central India during the period 2014.
+The present study analysed the seasonal variations of atmospheric GHGs (CO2 and CH4) and associated prevailing meteorology over Shadnagar, a suburban site of Central India during the period 2014.
 The salient findings of the study are the following:

+Irrespective of seasons, major sources for CO2 are soil respiration and anthropogenic emissions while vegetation acts as a main sink.
+Whereas the major source and sink for CH4 are vegetation and presence of hydroxyl (OH) radicals.
+In addition, boundary layer dyanamics and long range transport also plays a vital role on GHGs mixing ratios.

-The annual mean of CO2 and CH4 over the study region is found to be 394±2.92 ppm and 1.92±0.07 ppm (μ±1σ) respectively.
-CO2 and CH4 showed a significant seasonal variation during the study period.
+The annual mean of CO2 and CH4 over the study region are found to be 394±2.92 ppm and 1.92±0.07 ppm (μ±1σ) respectively.
+CO2 and CH4 show a significant seasonal variation during the study period.
 Maximum (Minimum) CO2 is observed during Pre-monsoon (Monsoon), while CH4 recorded maximum during post-monsoon and minimum in monsoon.
 Seasonal analysis of FEER data also showed maximum emission of CO2 due to biomass burning during pre-monsoon months which indicates the influence of biomass burning on local emissions.

 CO2 and CH4 showed consistent diurnal behavior in spite of their significant seasonal variations, with an observed morning (06:00 IST) maxima, followed by afternoon minima (14:00 IST) and enhancing in the late evening (~22:00 IST).

-Correlation coefficient (R) between wind speed and CO2 during pre-monsoon, monsoon, post-monsoon and winter is 0.56, 0.32, 0.06 and 0.67 respectively.
+Correlation coefficient (Rs) between wind speed and CO2 during pre-monsoon, monsoon, post-monsoon and winter is 0.56, 0.32, 0.06 and 0.67 respectively.
 While for CH4 it is found be 0.28, 0.71, 0.21, and 0.60 respectively.
-Negative correlation indicates that the influence of local sources on GHG’s, however, poor correlation coefficients during different seasons suggest the role of regional/local transport.
+Negative correlation indicates that the influence of local sources on GHGs, however, poor correlation coefficients during different seasons suggest the role of regional/local transport.

 CO2 showed a positive correlation with temperature during all seasons except during winter.
-Where as CH4 showed a weak positive correlation with temperature during pre-monsoon and post-monsoon, while showing a weak negative correlation during monsoon and winter.
+Whereas CH4 showed a weak positive correlation with temperature during pre-monsoon and post-monsoon, while showing a weak negative correlation during monsoon and winter.

-CO2 and CH4 showed a strong positive correlation during winter, pre-monsoon, monsoon and post-monsoon with R equal to 0.80, 0.80, 0.61 and 0.72 respectively.
-This clearly indicates the seasonal variations in source-sink mechanisms of CO2 and CH4 respectively.
+CO2 and CH4 showed a strong positive correlation during winter, pre-monsoon, monsoon and post-monsoon with Rs equal to 0.80, 0.80, 0.61 and 0.72 respectively.
+This clearly indicates common anthropogenic sources for these gases.Acknowledgment

-Presence of OH radicals has been implicitly confirmed as a major sink of CH4 over the study region.

-Acknowledgment